Heat batteries

 Advances in and greater implementation of thermal batteries support lower energy costs, higher performing and more affordable heat pumps, as well as the flexibility to participate in load-shifting arrangements as part of more dynamic energy contracts and procurement arrangements.
 (Source: EERE)

-HOW THERMAL BATTERIES WORK
+HOW HEAT BATTERIES WORK

 Sources of thermal energy storage can include the heat (and cold) produced by heat pumps and combined heat and power systems, waste heat from industrial processes and excess renewable energy generation stored as heat.